Electoral district of Gordon (South Australia)

 Gordon was an electoral district of the House of Assembly in the Australian state of South Australia from 1993 to 2002.
-The district was based on and around the town of Mount Gambier.
+The district was based on and around the city of Mount Gambier.

 First created for the 1993 state election, it was essentially a new name for the seat of Mount Gambier.
 At the 2002 state election, the name Gordon was dropped and the old name of Mount Gambier was restored.